How to use gap analysis to gain an unfair advantage over your competitors

 - Column 3: Do we satisfy this intention?
 Enter a yes or a no, depending on whether this is a visitor intention that your website satisfies.
 For the example above, if you did sell pet insurance, you’d write “Yes.”
 If you didn’t, you’d write “No.”

 Why is it so important to increase the profit per visitor?
-Because for many websites, the key metric is the acceptable cost per acquisition (aCPA), which is how much you can afford to spend on acquiring each visitor.
+Because for many websites, the key metric is the acceptable cost per acquisition, which is how much you can afford to spend on acquiring each visitor.
 And that figure depends on how much profit you can generate from each visitor.
 So…

-- …if you can increase your profit-per-visitor…
+- if you can increase your profit-per-visitor,

-- …and thus outbid your competitors on ads…
+- outbidding your competitors on ads,

 An easy, risk-free way to add products and services